-You can also find many websites like Floridamanbirthdays on internet who provide funny news.
+You can also find many websites like Floridamanbirthdays on the internet that provide funny news.

 This article will discuss some of the funniest news headlines that are perfect for our current world.
 These news headlines reported some of the events that happened in real life but were termed on the headline front in a manner that is sure to tickle some bones.